Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Numerical Method

-The class of computational methods designed around tensor networks \cite{cirac2009renormalization,eisert2013entanglement,orus2014practical,bridgeman2017hand,orus2019tensor} is useful for studying both classical and quantum spin lattices; the following results from that field provide the setting for the present work: Ref. [\onlinecite{orus2009first}] demonstrates with a 2D quantum spin lattice that adiabatic evolution of a 2D tensor network is able to reveal ground state energy density level crossings and order parameter discontinuities directly in the thermodynamic limit.
-Ref. [\onlinecite{orus2008infinite}] demonstrates how to use a 1D tensor network, known as a matrix product state (MPS), to compute local observables directly in the thermodynamic limit of a 2D classical spin lattice.
+The class of computational methods designed around tensor networks \cite{verstraete2008matrix,cirac2009renormalization,eisert2013entanglement,orus2014practical,bridgeman2017hand,orus2019tensor} is useful for studying both classical and quantum spin lattices; the following results from that field provide the basis for the numerical method of the present work: Ref. [\onlinecite{orus2009first}] demonstrates with a quantum 2D spin lattice that adiabatic evolution of 2D tensor networks is able to reveal ground state energy density level crossings and order parameter discontinuities directly in the thermodynamic limit.
+Ref. [\onlinecite{orus2008infinite}] demonstrates how to use a 1D tensor network, known as a matrix product state (MPS), to compute local observables directly in the thermodynamic limit of a classical 2D spin lattice.
 This MPS approach amounts to a power method wherein the row-to-row transfer operator of the partition function is repeatedly applied to the MPS until the MPS is sufficiently converged toward the dominant eigenvector of the transfer operator; direct access to the thermodynamic limit is provided by presuming translation invariance up to a chosen unit cell size and computing with only a single unit cell.
-The MPS may be interpreted as the (pure state) wavefunction of a 1D quantum system that is dual to the 2D classical system, and the correlations in the MPS may be interpreted as the bipartite entanglement in that wavefunction.
+The converged MPS may be interpreted as the groundstate wavefunction of a quantum 1D system that is dual to the classical 2D system \cite{suzuki1976relationship,zauner2015transfer}, and the correlations in the MPS may be interpreted as the bipartite entanglement in that wavefunction.
 The entanglement capacity of an MPS is limited by the size of its matrices, and this approach therefore suffers from finite-entanglement effects instead of finite-size effects.
-Finally, Refs. \onlinecite{tagliacozzo2008scaling,pollmann2009theory} provide an analytical understanding of how the finite entanglement capacity of an MPS deforms a critical point when an MPS is converged toward that critical point.